danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/019_kmsimg_ICT.md

 ## Definition

-Emissions associated with the provision of information and communication technologies for use by the reporting party.
+Emissions associated with the procurement of ICT equipment and infrastructure purchased by the reporting party.

 ## Methodology